shreyashankar/shreyashankar.github.io/content/blog/introducing-mltrace/index.md

 **Why is MLOps uniquely hard?**

-Although I don’t like using buzz words, [“Software 2.0,”](https://karpathy.medium.com/software-2-0-a64152b37c35) or the act of writing code to write code, is fundamentally a paradigm shift in software development because of the following:
+Although I don’t like using buzz words, [“Software 2.0,”](https://karpathy.medium.com/software-2-0-a64152b37c35) or the act of writing code to write code, is fundamentally a paradigm shift in software development for a couple of reasons:

-*   Model development, data exploration, and continual learning produce many more artifacts to log, version, and manage
+1. Model development, data exploration, and continual learning produce many more artifacts to log, version, and manage
-*   Most ML pipeline bugs are silent failures, not compiler or runtime errors
+2. Most ML pipeline bugs are silent failures, not compiler or runtime errors

+Debugging ML pipelines pre and post deployment is uncharted territory for many ML practitioners.
+Although data is actually more important than models, understanding how data impacts model performance is hard, thus motivating the roadmap for `mltrace`.

 **Where I’m coming from**